forkiesassds/MCGalaxy-Stuff/README.md

 ## Greentext.cs
 Plugin to make text green if the message starts with ">", originally came from The Build.
 ## hotbarcompass.cs
-Makes a compass in your hotbar!
+Makes a compass in your hotbar if the motd has +compass.
 Install instructions are in the file.
 ## nasgen.cs
 Edited version of NasGen, made for the ClassicalNuts server.
 ## whois2.cs